Leadership, Sustainability and Innovation is a practical course designed to empower students to become better leaders.

 Outside class times students will be invited to participate in a number of free activities on campus that will be co-organised with other University clubs/student societies.
 Evenings could include games night, dance workshops, sports nights and nights out the nine on-campus college bars.

-There are also optional field trips to nearby cities (London, Manchester, Liverpool, and Edinburgh), or hiking in the countryside and the famous Lake District.
+There are also optional field trips to nearby cities (Chester, Liverpool, London, Manchester, York), or hiking in the countryside and the famous Lake District.

 The YMCA Global Study Application Process